missrhea/missrhea.github.io/content/reading/The-Spy-And-The-Traitor/index.md

 It was fascinating to see every country partake in mind games, competitive rivalries among allies, and treacherous deception among adversaries.

-The author's narration is immaculate.
+The author's narritive is spirited.
 It does not feel like names, operations, plots are being hurled at you despite the wealth of information.
-Macintyre weaves the happenings across several different time zones seamlessly.
-The escape plan has one of the best plot twists.
+Macintyre weaves events in different periods of time seamlessly.
+The final escape plan has a fortuitous plot twist.
 It is a compelling story, that is too good to be true- albeit it is!

 ## How I Discovered It